baranovskis/bmd-converter/README.md

 ## Introduction :memo:
 **BmdConverter** is a MuOnline client file converting tool.

-With this tool, you may simply convert your client files into **.csv** file format, and edit them in Microsoft Excel.
+With this tool, you may simply convert your client files into **.csv** file format, and edit them using Microsoft Excel.

 Supported Versions :white_check_mark:
 --------